jibon57/BigBlueButton_for_Joomla/README.md

 How to use this extension?

 1. Download the zip archive.
 It's a Joomla package.
 It's content one component & one module.
 Both will be install automatically when you will install this package.
-Note: This extension will work on both Joomla 2.5 & 3.X.
+Note: This extension will work with Joomla 3.X only.

 2. Now go to Components Manager & select "BigBlueButton".